BackofenLab/AxoWise/docs/journalStructure.md

 ## Neuro-oncology: IF 16.4
 ### Data Availability
   * contains info regarding sequencing data and source code _(1 out of 4 publications)_

+## Signal Transduction and Targeted Therapy: IF 40.8
+_Structure 01:_
+### Data Availability
+  * accession numbers/project number found in plaintext instead of hyperlink
+  * source code available upon request or not available at all

+_Structure 02:_
+### Data Availability
+### Code Availability

 **General Observation:** Most publications started adding source code from 2019 onwards